 What tax relief can I claim as a landlord?

 If you are a landlord with property in Ireland, you must declare any rental income to the Revenue Commissioners.
-Regardless of your earnings, tax rate band, country of residence or other personal circumstances, you are required to file an income tax return and pay any tax you owe by 31 October every year.
+Regardless of your earnings, tax rate band, country of residence or other personal circumstances, you are required to file an income tax return and pay any tax you owe every year.

 If you’re new to life as a landlord, however, a rental income tax return can look pretty daunting.
 Many first-time landlords find the self assessment process difficult and are unaware of the specific allowable expenses and reliefs they can deduct from their tax bill.

 If you’re wondering about your rental income tax liability, take a look through this simple guide to find out more about calculating, filing and reducing your tax payments as a landlord.

 How do I calculate my rental income tax?

 The amount of tax you are liable to pay on rental income depends upon your profits for the tax year in question, your allowable expenses, your personal circumstances (i.e. marital status, tax rate band), and any additional sources of income you may have.

 In general, your rental income will be taxed at either the standard rate of 20% or the increased rate of 40%.
 In addition, you will be liable to pay 0.5% to 8% Universal Social Charge (USC), depending on any additional earnings you may have.
 If you are an Irish Tax Resident, you are also liable to pay PRSI at 4% on your rental income profit.

 You may also be required to pay preliminary tax, which is a payment to the Revenue Commissioners based on your estimated tax liability for the current year.
 However, if it is your first year as a landlord, you do not need to pay preliminary tax.